Beach 90th Street station

-The Beach 90th Street station (signed as the Beach 90th Street–Holland station) is a local station on the IND Rockaway Line of the New York City Subway.
+The Beach 90th Street station (signed as the Beach 90th Street–Holland station) is a station on the IND Rockaway Line of the New York City Subway.
 It is served by the Rockaway Park Shuttle at all times and ten daily rush-hour only A trains.

 History

 The "Holland" designation refers to Michael P. Holland, one of the early developers of the area in which the station was located.
 It was originally built by the Long Island Rail Road at Holland Avenue and Beach 92nd Street between May and June 1880 along the Rockaway Beach Branch for the nearby Holland Hotel, and was also a trolley stop of the Ocean Electric Railway.
 It was rebuilt in 1899, and again in 1914 with a baggage storage facility.
 The station was rebuilt as an elevated station, which opened on April 10, 1942.
 The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
 Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.

 After Hurricane Sandy hit and destroyed the long stretch of the IND Rockaway Line, this was a terminal of the temporary H shuttle until May 30, 2013, when the A train and the Rockaway Park Shuttle were restored to the Rockaways.
 During that time, the Rockaway Park Shuttle was not in operation and A service was cut to Howard Beach–JFK Airport.

 As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.